git-pull/tao-of-tmux/manuscript/04-server.md

 ## How servers are "named"

-The default name for the server is `default`.
-It is stored in a socket in `/tmp`.
+The default name for the server is `default`, which is stored as a socket in `/tmp`.
 The default directory for storing this can be overridden via setting the `TMUX_TMPDIR` environment variable.